 Writer and creativity guru Elizabeth Gilbert hints at the same, in her creative treatise Big Magic, speaking of hidden treasures in us waiting for excavation.
+She also calls this out as distinction between “hard work” and “fairy dust”.

-Elizabeth Gilbert also calls this, in Big Magic, a distinction between hard work and fairy dust.
 Hard work is a condition of fairy dust, so don’t wait for inspiration to float down, settle like an aura or divine calling upon your shoulders.